hikaruyamagishi/hikaruyamagishi.github.io/_pages/about.md

 My work is supported by the [Japan Foundation Center for Global Partnership](https://www.cgp.org/), [Whitney and Betty MacMillan Center for International and Area Studies at Yale](https://macmillan.yale.edu/), and the [Council on East Asian Studies at Yale University](https://ceas.yale.edu/).

 Prior to graduate school, I worked on a fixed-income trading floor at a Japanese investment bank in New York City.
 I was in interest rates sales, and our group covered global central banks and Japanese institutional investors.
-I have received an A.B. from Dartmouth College and an M.A. in East Asian Studies from Yale.
+I received an A.B. from Dartmouth College and an M.A. in East Asian Studies from Yale.